apparatus/terminal-devtools/devnotes.md

 ## text editor window

-* known issue with scrolling, sticks to bottom
+* ~~known issue with scrolling, sticks to bottom~~
+  * fixed but new issue with scroll jumping depending on various factors